The main treatment goals with rheumatoid arthritis are to control inflammation, ease pain, and reduce disability linked to RA.

-Treatment usually includes medications, occupational or physical therapy, and regular exercise.
+Treatment usually includes medications, occupational or physical therapy, and exercise.
 Some people need surgery to correct joint damage.
-Early, aggressive treatment is key to good results.
-And with today’s treatments, joint damage can be slowed or stopped in many cases.
+Early treatment is key to good results.
+And with today's treatments, joint damage can often be slowed or stopped.

 Drugs for Rheumatoid Arthritis

 As part of rheumatoid arthritis treatment, your doctor will probably prescribe a nonsteroidal anti-inflammatory drug (NSAID).
-These medications reduce pain and inflammation but do not slow down RA.
-So if you have moderate to severe RA, you’ll probably also need to take other drugs to prevent further joint damage.
+These medications reduce pain and inflammation but don't slow RA.
+If your doctor thinks that you have RA, or if you have moderate to severe RA, you'll probably also need to take other drugs to prevent further joint damage.

+Many come as pills or tablets.
 Over-the-counter NSAIDs include ibuprofen and naproxen.
-Most people with RA need a prescription NSAID as they offer a higher dose with longer-lasting results and require fewer doses throughout the day.
+Most people with RA need a prescription version, like celecoxib (Celebrex), as they offer a higher dose with longer-lasting results and require fewer doses throughout the day.

-There are many prescription NSAIDs that your doctor will consider.
-All of them carry a warning about the increased risk of heart attack and stroke.
+Prescription NSAIDs carry a warning about the higher risk of heart attack and stroke.
 NSAIDs can also raise blood pressure and can cause stomach irritation, ulcers, and bleeding.

 You and your doctor can weigh the benefits of NSAIDs against the potential risks.
-You may have to try a few different ones to find the one that’s right for you.
+You may have to try a few to find the one that's right for you.

-“DMARDs” stands for disease-modifying antirheumatic drugs.
-They help slow or stop RA from getting worse.
+This stands for disease-modifying antirheumatic drugs.
+They curb your immune system to help slow RA or keep it from getting worse.

-Doctors usually first prescribe methotrexate to treat rheumatoid arthritis.
-If that alone doesn’t calm the inflammation, doctors may try or add a different type of DMARD.
-Other DMARDs include hydroxychloroquine (Plaquenil), leflunomide (Arava) and sulfasalazine (Azulfidine).
+Doctors usually first prescribe methotrexate (Rheumatrex, Trexall) to treat rheumatoid arthritis.
+If that alone doesn't calm the inflammation, they may try or add a different type of conventional DMARD such as hydroxychloroquine (Plaquenil), leflunomide (Arava), sulfasalazine (Azulfidine), or tofacitinib (Xeljanz).

-DMARDs, particularly methotrexate, have made dramatic improvements in severe rheumatoid arthritis and can help save your joints.
+DMARDs, particularly methotrexate, have made major improvements in severe rheumatoid arthritis and can help save your joints.

-When methotrexate or other DMARDS don’t ease RA symptoms and inflammation, doctors may recommend a biologic.
+When methotrexate or other DMARDs don't ease RA symptoms and inflammation, doctors may recommend a biologic.
 These are genetically engineered proteins.
 They block specific parts of the immune system that play a key role in inflammation of rheumatoid arthritis.
-They may slow or stop RA.
+These drugs can work quickly to ease joint pain and swelling.

 - Abatacept (Orencia)